-Credit for the Featured Image to Chris Moet “The oak fought the wind and was broken, the willow bent when it must and survived.” ― Robert Jordan, The Fires of Heaven Effects of COVID-19 in Ontario Here in Southwest Ontario, we're really beginning to feel the effects of the infamous COVID-19 pandemic, and I grow … Continue reading COVID-19 in Ontario, Canada and the Future of Humanity
+Credit for the Featured Image to Chris Moet “The oak fought the wind and was broken, the willow bent when it must and survived.” ― Robert Jordan, The Fires of Heaven Effects of COVID-19 in Ontario Here in Southwest Ontario, we're really beginning to feel the effects of the infamous COVID-19 pandemic, and I grow … Continue reading COVID-19 in Ontario

 "One of the penalties for refusing to participate in politics is that you end up being governed by your inferiors." - Plato Canadian Politics 2019 This election feels very important to me, and so I've felt the need to write about it (even though I was supposed to be on a blogging break).
 I'm not wanting … Continue reading Eh There, Hosers!
 Think Twice Before Electing Conservative This Year